sensemore/code.sensemore.io/docs/duck.md

 -   Client Cert (a created and signed certificate from CA)
 -   Client Key (private key of the certificate generated through the CA)

-Required certificates and endpoint information are defined at 'Advanced > MQTT' in the Duck web portal.
+Required certificates and endpoint information are defined at `Settings > MQTT` in the Duck configuration page.
 Duck uses these certificates for the future MQTT connections.

 Details
 https://www.hivemq.com/blog/mqtt-security-fundamentals-tls-ssl/